puppiepopper/puppiepopper/README.md

             ⁺　.⠀ adam!! , im a minor dont be weird⠀  ⌒₊˚
                     he ノ⠀it .⠀infp , mlm
-       ︵  irl angel puppy , hvy adam raki and azira kinnie .ᐟ plz keep in mind i can be slow & sensitive
+       ︵  puppyboy !! i can be slow & sensitive .ᐟ

          dc is puppiepopper .ᐟ